PennyLaneAI/pennylane-lightning/doc/lightning_tensor/device.rst

 Operations and observables support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The "lightning.tensor" supports 1- and 2-wire gate operations and all other operations that can be decomposed to that by PennyLane.
+The "lightning.tensor" supports all gate operations supported by PennyLane.

 **Supported operations:**